-In choosing an n-back working memory training application, ensure that you have a version the incorporates interference control training.
-Recent research (article 1, article 2) show that the link between intelligence and working memory is specifically in interference control – the ability to filter out distracting information that attracts your attention.
-N-back training programs on the market do not generally incorporate this feature.
+In choosing an n-back working memory training application, ensure that you have a version the incorporates interference control training, and executive function (e.g. attention control) training.
+Recent research (article 1, article 2) show that there is a crucial link between intelligence and working memory is in interference control – the ability to filter out distracting information that attracts your attention.
+This is an executive function.
+N-back training programs on the market do often do not incorporate this feature.

 2. Nootropics (‘Smart Drugs’)

 The issue of using medication for cognitive enhancement is controversial, but I am not discussing the ethics of this type of intervention here.